 The lesson from bookstores is playing to competitive strengths.
 Independent bookstores that survived doubled down on “boutique appeal,” a strategy they know is off Amazon’s road to domination.
 Store owners used data, internet, and social media to do they already did better than any competitor, even Amazon: connect with local readers on a personal level with “what John the Tuesday store clerk read last month” lists and “come to our Game of Thrones book club with dragon-themed decors.”
-They thrived because they used the same technology to become even better than what they already better than Amazon.
+They thrived because they used technology to become even better in what they were already doing better.

 The lesson from Ikea is building complements around the core strength.
 Complements are seemingly unrelated features that amplify the value of the core product.
-A kid’s playground makes no sense by itself, but when you put it together with a food court, large, gorgeous showrooms, and well-designed single path through the entire store, it becomes a reasonable way to spend a Saturday afternoon for a family.
-No amount of AI will allow Amazon to compete against it without shifting strategic focus.
+A kid’s playground makes no sense by itself, but when you put it together with a food court, large and gorgeous showrooms, and well-designed single path through the entire store, it becomes a reasonable way to spend a Saturday afternoon for a family.
+No amount of AI will allow Amazon to become a “spend a Saturday afternoon” destination for a family.
 But Ikea found a way to turn its cost weakness (physical location) into an advantage.